St. Louis Red Stockings

 An overview of the 1874 season.

 In 1875, they joined the National Association as a professional club in response to the formation of the St. Louis Brown Stockings.
-The Brown Stockings were a club of imported professionals signed during the off-season to play in the National Association.
-It lacked any local players, so club owner Thomas McNeary entered his club in the Association, feeling he could draw crowds for the home players.
 They only played 19 Championship games before dropping out of the league.
-The club's record for its brief tenure was 4 wins and 15 losses.
-Despite the abysmal performance, they placed 10th out of the 13 teams that competed in what proved to be the final season for the National Association.
+The club's record for its brief tenure was 4 wins and 15 losses (with one additional forfeit win).
+They placed 10th out of the 13 teams that competed in what proved to be the final season for the National Association.
 The Association collapsed that winter after the strongest teams pulled out and organized the National League.

-The Red Stockings played their games at Compton Park (also known as Reds' Park) located where Compton crossed the Missouri-Pacific railway.
+The Red Stockings played their games at Red Stockings Park (also known as Compton Park) located where Compton crossed the Missouri-Pacific railway.
 The first base line ran along Compton Avenue, while the third base line ran along the train tracks.
-The site is currentlt the location for the repair facilities for Metrolink.
+The site is currently the location for a repair facilities for Metrolink.

 In 1879, remnents of the two St. Louis clubs, the Brown Stockings and the Reds, merged, and in 1880 the Sportsman's Park and Club Association was formed.
 Two of the principle figures involved in this reorganization were Al Spink and Chris Von der Ahe.
 Von der Ahe owned a saloon and boardinghouse near the Grand Avenue park where the new club would play its games, and he figured baseball fans would be good patrons for his business.
 Von der Ahe became a major figure in the formation of a new major league, the American Association, which first took to the field in the 1882 season.
 Al Spink and his brother Charles founded the Sporting News in 1886.
 The St. Louis Browns, Von der Ahe's club became the dominent team in the AA in the 1880's and ultimately became the St. Louis Cardinals in the National League.